FAQSHERBalachia Frequently Asked Questions

 Sharp knife for stripping bark

-Day pack for carrying tools, ID books, lunch, rain gear, water, etc.
+Day pack for carrying tools, ID books, lunch, rain gear, water, sunscreen, bug spray, etc.

 Can I treat patients when I graduate?

 Not yet!
-The Lifestyle Program does not cover the physiology, pathology, diagnostics, or professional development to prepare you for consulting with individuals as a professional herbalist.
-If this is your goal, the Community Clinical Herbalist Program, which follows the Lifestyle program, will prepare you to practice as an herbalist.
+Our Herbalist Lifestyle Program does not cover the physiology, pathology, diagnostics, or professional development to prepare you for consulting with individuals as a professional herbalist.
+If becoming a practicing herbalist is your goal, the program is an excellent first step on that journey.